fxwavelet/wavelet/README.md

    --config: the wavelet configuration file, by default {your app}/app.js
    --root: the web app root
    --port: the web app port
-   --disableEditor: disable the application visual editor
-   --disableRED: (alias of disableEditor) disable the application visual editor

    Some plugins accept the options from command line, check your plugin manual to see which options you can put here.